-WARNING!

-A hydraulic system with leak, or one with trapped air is extremely dangerous.
+WARNING!A hydraulic system with leak, or one with trapped air is extremely dangerous.

-6.9 Care instructions for the electrical components
+6.8 Care instructions for the electrical components

 Electrical components, like main switches, other switches and couplings does not normally need to be serviced if the boat is winter stored in dry and well ventilated place.
-The best way to protect electrical components against oxidation is to spraying them every now and then with a moisture repellent antioxidant.